MarcelineVQ/twow-raid-visuals/README.md

 - **Ground‑effect library (`0‑ground_effects.yaml`):** Adds a catalogue of new area indicators to `SpellVisualEffectName.dbc`, including rings of various radii (3 y, 5 y, 7 y, 10 y, 15 y, 20 y, 25 y, 30 y, 35 y, 40 y and 50 y) and Flamestrike‐style circles.

-- **Blizzard improvements (`1‑blizzard.yaml`):** Assigns a danger area to several enemy blizzard spells spells—Incantagos, Karazhan Arcanists and Vek’lor—so that they display a clear area indicator.
+- **Blizzard (`1‑blizzard.yaml`):** Assigns a danger area to several enemy blizzard spells—Incantagos, Karazhan Arcanists and Vek’lor—so that they display a clear area indicator.

-- **Rain of Fire improvements (`2‑rain_of_fire.yaml`):** Does the same as above for Blackwing Warlock, Gehennas, and Faerlina.
+- **Rain of Fire (`2‑rain_of_fire.yaml`):** Does the same as above for Blackwing Warlock, Gehennas, and Faerlina.

-- **Flamestrike improvements (`3‑flamestrike.yaml`):** Equips enemy flamestrikes—Blackwing Spellbinder, Medivh, Rupturan, Fragments of Rupturan—with an indicator of their area of effect.
+- **Flamestrike (`3‑flamestrike.yaml`):** Equips enemy flamestrikes—Blackwing Spellbinder, Medivh, Rupturan, Fragments of Rupturan—with an indicator of their area of effect.
 Also adds a projectile to aid in seeing where a strike has occured.

-- **Molten Core tweaks (`4‑mc.yaml`):** Introduces two effects for Baron Geddon’s Inferno and Living Bomb mechanics, providing distinct area of effect rings.
+- **Molten Core (`4‑mc.yaml`):** Introduces two effects for Baron Geddon’s Inferno and Living Bomb mechanics, providing distinct area of effect rings.

-- **Naxxramas adjustments (`6‑naxx.yaml`):** Adds colour to Poison Charge to make it slightly more obvious, recolours Thaddius’s positive and negative charge buffs using Gnarlmoon visuals, adds blizzard impact indication for Sapphiron and cuts the shard count to improve fps.
+- **Naxxramas (`6‑naxx.yaml`):** Adds colour to Poison Charge to make it slightly more obvious, recolours Thaddius’s positive and negative charge buffs using Gnarlmoon visuals, adds blizzard impact indication for Sapphiron and cuts the shard count to improve fps.

 - **Karazhan (`7‑kara.yaml`):** Removes most extra effects from the red/blue moon auras (Gnarlmoon) to reduce cpu load, adds orb above players to help indicate color.
 Improved visibility for anomalus soaking zones.
 Guided-ley beam indicates its current target better.
 Corruption of Medivh has a radius indicator and an orb above the effected player's head.
 Overflowing Hatred (Sanv) has a range indication ring.